aws/aws-iot-device-sdk-js-v2/samples/README.md

 This sample is similar to [pub_sub](#nodepub_sub), but the private key for mutual TLS is stored on a PKCS#11 compatible smart card or hardware security module (HSM)

 WARNING: Unix only.
 Node only.
+Currently, TLS integration with PKCS#11 is only available on Unix devices.

 Source: `samples/node/pub_sub_pkcs11`